-The key to using any flower water is to not overdo it.
+The key to using any flower water is not to overdo it.
 Orange blossom water adds a lovely flavor to a dish, but it is deceptively strong.

 Recipes Using Orange Blossom Water